alonn24/new-relic-client-workshop/workshop/NREUM/README.md

 1. setCustomAttribute - tag the current session with `staticsUrl` that maps to `http://statics.com/projects/version/` in the config phase.
 2. addPageAction - the user did something that you want to know of! report the `actionName` given with a `value` column.
-3. reportError - oh no!
+3. noticeError - oh no!
 There was an error! report the error to New Relic Browser <strong>and Insights</strong> with a `message` column.
 4. report finished - report the finished event when your data loaded.

 ## Check yourself